-Apple Crumble Recipe (single-serving)
+Apple Crisp Recipe (single-serving)

 I'm so excited that apples are in season.
 A few years ago, I really got into making pies.
 I use this amazing recipe by Linda Sendowski for all my pie crusts.
 Every time I make it, everyone raves about how flaky and delicious the pie crust is.
 Check out some of my favorite pies from the past couple of years.

 About a month ago, I saw someone post in Freezer Meals and Recipes about how they use their Souper Cubes® trays to make individual-size chicken pot pies.
 This got me thinking, can I make pies in these things?
 So one weekend, I made a pie crust and gave it a shot.
 I'll be honest, the first test round was harder that I thought.
 I ended up rolling out the dough too many times and it fell apart.
 I made two pies and then gave up.
 I think next time I will try it again but with store-bought pie crust that is already rolled out.

 Recently on Instagram I saw someone post about how she makes apple crisp/crumble as part of her freezer meal prep.
 I thought that was genius and would be much easier to execute than actual pies.
 So this past weekend I went to the market and picked up some apples and oats.
 I had wanted to include cranberries in mine, but unfortunately they weren't available in the market yet.

 I love this recipe.
 Apples are really cheap in the market right now and are so fresh.
 I love homemade pie and crumble, but we're a family of two and can't go through an entire pie on our own.
 Plus, it takes some effort to throw a pie together.
 Using my Souper Cubes® trays to make apple crumble has been a game-changer for my fall/winter desserts.
 Now, especially when Jake is on the road for work travel, I get to take out a single portion of homemade apple crumble, throw it in the oven for 40 minutes, top it with ice cream or whipped cream, and enjoy it!